pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 I had no attachment to any of the above - except for the plants I sent to my friend.
 Because among them, I left My Flower.

-My Flower - more precisely, my Desert Rose - was a small potted plant.
+My Flower, or more precisely, my Desert Rose - was a small potted plant.
 I’m not sure why, but whenever I think of her, the phrase “My Flower”, not “Desert Rose” comes to mind.
 By the time I gave her away, I had kept her for around ten years.
 Desert Roses are common enough, but My Flower was one of its kind.

 As you might have seen, I moved a lot over the years.
-I couldn’t take My Flower with me internationally., but I brought her almost everywhere else I went.
+I couldn’t take My Flower with me internationally, but I brought her almost everywhere else I went.
 Every time I moved, I picked up new plants - but no matter how many more plants I came to own, there was only one *Her*.

-I got her during my first or second year of secondary school.
-Mum and I bought her from a tricycle vendor on one of our evening walks.
+Mum and I bought her from a tricycle vendor on one of our evening walks during my first or second year of secondary school.
 I’m pretty sure the appeal was that this plant - which looked like a small green radish with a funky hairdo - required almost no watering.
 She was a small, skinny thing - light green stems with a few stubborn leaves.
 If I ever had a sister, this is how she would’ve looked like.

 My Flower was under my sole care - not that she needed much.
 I kept her in a corner by the window and watered her every week or two.
 She never showed any real growth.
 Years after joining the family, her trunk remained thin.
 Every now and then she’d sprout one thick leaf, but it would fall off before turning fully green.